 Spray deodorant is sold in a spray bottle with a cap and nozzle.
 Spray deodorant tend to dry easily and is less likely to stain clothing.
 It is also easy to apply to other parts of the body, such as the feet.

-Expensive: Any natural deodorants above $15, bulk quantities aside, may be manufactured by high-end beauty and fashion brands and sold by boutique beauty stores.
+Any natural deodorants over $15, bulk quantities aside, may be manufactured by high-end beauty and fashion brands and sold by boutique beauty stores.
 A select number may even include CBD or alpha hydroxy acid (AHA), a common cosmetic exfoliant.

 A deodorant detox may take two to four weeks, but you can expedite the process with a bentonite clay mask.
 We recommend testing the mask on a little patch of skin before slathering it over the entire armpit.